Gurguii/Base64-encoder-decoder-/README.md

 # Base64 encoder/decoder [C++ & Python]
 Allows encoding/decoding a given file/string using Base64 concept.
 Not reccomended as a substitute of base64 tool installed in most systems by default.
+Can't beat its efficiency without bitwise operators.
 # Setup
 - Clone repository
 ```bash